 Once we have a draft to work with, I will mark up the essay for coherence, depth and grammatical errors.
 I give feedback in the form of suggestions that prompt the student to take full responsibility for incorporating my advice or not.
 It’s their work, through and through.

 Thus far, all of the students who have worked with me have been accepted into their first-choice school.
 I can’t claim credit for that or make a guarantee.
 Each one of these outstanding young adults shone on their own merits.
 But I am honored to have been part of the process of self-discovery that got them there.
 More importantly, they often report that they understand and appreciate themselves and their lives better after having done the work with me.

 In-person interviews can be scheduled for students in the greater Portland, Me.-area.
-Working sessions for students located elsewhere are conducted by phone and Skype.
+Working sessions for students located elsewhere are conducted by phone and Zoom.
 For more information, or to schedule a session with your student, contact me at: 207-450-1788.